 During the gathering process, bones may be broken or dislocated and, more uncommonly, some birds suffocate.
 There’s also potential for torn skin, hanging wings and death during this “live plucking.”

-Down and feather industry advocates disagree that feather fashions are cruel.
+Down and feather industry advocates would disagree with the above reasons on why fashions are cruel.
 They claim most down and other feathers are removed after the bird is killed, and are an inevitable by-product of the meat industry.
 They also argue that feathers are completely natural, biodegradable, and breathable, keeping the wearer warm in winter with little weight.
 And all of that is true.

 But in 2009, a Swedish TV documentary went undercover in China and discovered that a whopping 50-80 percent of the down from that market was coming from birds being live plucked.
 Personally, I doubted they could have gone to 80% of global suppliers to verify this, and many major suppliers such as the China Feather and Down Industrial Association denied these claims.
 However, Swedish furniture company IKEA independently verified the documentary’s claims, and consequently cancelled all orders from China.

 The truth is that it’s highly likely that birds are live plucked whilst living, and are plucked post mortem as well.
 That’s because it makes financial sense; suppliers can gather more feathers over more time this way.